nfdi4plants/nfdi4plants_ontology/README.md

-# dpbo
+# DPBO

 With the  DataPLANT biology ontology (DPBO), DataPLANT provides an intermediate ontology that acts as a broker and bridge between the individual researcher/domain experts and main ontology providers.
+You can visualize the class tree of the DPBO and browse for terms at the TIB terminology service with the following link: https://terminology.tib.eu/ts/ontologies/dpbo/terms .

-dpbo enables easy and agile collection of missing vocabulary as well as relationships between terms for (meta)data annotation using DataPLANT’s Swate tool.
+DPBO enables easy and agile collection of missing vocabulary as well as relationships between terms for (meta)data annotation using DataPLANT’s Swate tool.

 #### Note:
 DPBO formerly had the namespace NFDI4PSO, which is now obsolete.
 Old NFDI4PSO terms correspond to the DPBO term with the same accession number.
 For example, NFDI4PSO:0000011 (obsolete) corresponds to the term DPBO:0000011.